 Data Analysts work with an organization’s data.
 These professionals gather, clean, organize, and analyze vast datasets.
 Before performing analyses on this information, Data Analysts ensure that the data at hand is accurate and high-quality.
 With the help of their technical training and programs like Excel and Tableau, Data Analysts can then process and visualize the data.
 Their findings can then be presented to policymakers within their organization so that decisions can be made based on these numbers to improve operational performance.

 Data Analysts play a vital role in many industries, such as finance, science, business, government, criminal justice, healthcare, and academia.
-The analytic techniques Data Analysts can implement into their business model allows organizations across industries to cut down on costs and devise more efficient methods to perform business operations and work with vast datasets.
+The analytic techniques that Data Analysts can implement into their business models allow organizations across industries to cut down on costs and devise more efficient methods to perform business operations and work with vast datasets.
 The data analytics process can also provide organizations with valuable insights into purchasing trends and customer satisfaction, which can improve their services and the products they offer.

 Can You Really Become a Data Analyst in Three Months?